Oracle69digitalmarketing/Naija_Lotto_Oracle/how-to.md

 # How-To: Deploy Your Live AWS Amplify Backend

 This guide provides the step-by-step instructions to create, configure, and deploy the secure serverless backend for the Naija Lotto Oracle application.
-This will transform the app from a frontend prototype into a fully functional, production-ready system.
+This will transform the app from a frontend prototype into a fully functional, production-ready system using a pure AWS stack.

 **Prerequisites:**
 1. An [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 2. [Node.js](https://nodejs.org/en/download/) installed on your machine.
-3. The [Amplify CLI](https://docs.amplify.aws/cli/start/install/) installed and configured.
+3. The [Amplify CLI](https://docs.amplify.aws/cli/start/install/) installed and configured with your AWS credentials.
-4. Your AI Service API Key (either from Google for Gemini or have AWS credentials configured for Amazon Bedrock).
+4. Access to Claude 3 Sonnet enabled in [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in your chosen AWS region.

 ---